-No. Rationale: There still may be real or apparent risk due to the fact that the occupants of the residence may be self-isolating and home visits would disrupt this process.
+No. Rationale: There still may be a real risk since the occupants of the residence may be self-isolating and home visits would disrupt this process.

 Do we need approval from the IRB for communications to study subjects explaining the pause in activities?

-No. It is not necessary to submit a modification.
+No. It is not necessary to submit an amendment.